 7. Increase your savings

-The Canadian government requires immigrants to present proof that they have the minimum funds to support themselves and their dependants for six months after arrival.
-If possible, do not rely solely on this minimum.
+The Canadian government requires immigrants to present proof that they have the minimum financial funds to support themselves and their dependants for six months after arrival.
+However, it would be better if you could had more than the minimum financial funds.
 The bigger your city of destination, the sooner your savings will shrink.
 If you can take on extra work or cut down unnecessary spending, do it.
+This is a critical financial step before you leave for Canada that will help you to minimize financial stress.

 8. Take advantage of cheaper services